AptiGuide

 The Data Analytics Honest Roadmap

-You commented DATA because something in that reel landed.
-You are already enrolled, or about to be, and you want to know whether you are building the right thing.
-This page is the roadmap your certificate course will not give you — what actually gets you hired, and how to build it before you graduate.
+If you are already enrolled in a data analytics course, or about to be, this page is the roadmap it will not give you: what actually gets you hired, and how to build it before you graduate.

 What you'll find here: The exact split between who gets hired and who doesn't, the skill stack that matters, a domain-by-domain guide, a portfolio framework you can start today, and the salary reality at every level.